-Nothing in Hebrews 6:1-6 mentions anything like this.
-It is clear, therefore, that the author is distinguishing between those saved and those merely religious.
+Abraham, with a sure anchor for the soul.
+Nothing in v.1-8 mentions anything like this.
+It is clear therefore, that the author is distinguishing between those saved and those merely religious.

-Thirdly, as for the knowledge of the gospel, nothing in the text proves this was a saving knowledge.
+Thirdly, as for the knowledge of the Gospel, nothing in the text proves that this was a saving knowledge.

-In summary, Hebrews 6 is not a contrast between backslidden Christians and faithful believers.
-It compares Jews vacillating between Christianity and Judaism with Jews fully committed to Christ.
-It is a warning to the indecisive to decide one way or another.
+In summary, Hebrews Ch.6 is not a contrast between backslidden Christians and faithful believers.
+It compares certain Jews who were vacillating between Christianity and Judaism, with Jews committed to Christ.
+It is a warning to the indecisive to decide once and for all.